Topological dynamics and the complexity of strong types: Application to bounded, invariant equivalence relations in a countable language

 \begin{cor} If $E$ is a bounded, invariant equivalence relation defined on a single complete type $p \in S(\emptyset)$ (in countably many variables), then either $E$ is type-definable, or it is non-smooth. \end{cor}

-\begin{proof} Apply Theorem \ref{thm:main_Borel} to $X=Y:=p(\C)$. \end{proof}
+\begin{proof} Apply Theorem~\ref{thm:main_Borel} to $X=Y:=p(\C)$. \end{proof}

-The next corollary is a generalization of a theorem of Kaplan, Miller and Simon (see Fact \ref{fct: KPS theorem}) from Lascar strong types to arbitrary bounded, invariant equivalence relations.
+The next corollary is a generalization of a theorem of Kaplan, Miller and Simon (see Fact~\ref{fct: KPS theorem}) from Lascar strong types to arbitrary bounded, invariant equivalence relations.
 Strictly speaking, it is a generalization of a key corollary of this theorem (namely, of Conjecture 1 from \cite{KPS}) concerning only the dichotomy between the condition that the restriction of the relation in question to a fixed Kim-Pillay type has one class and the condition that it is non-smooth (i.e.\ it does not use diameters in its formulation, as diameters are not available at such a level of generality).

 \begin{cor} Assume $E$ is a bounded, invariant equivalence relation (on some product $X$ of countably many sorts) refining $E_{KP}$.
-Then, for any $a \in X$, either $E$ restricted to $[a]_{E_{KP}}$ has only one class, or it is non-smooth. \end{cor}
+Then, for any $a \in X$, either $E$ restricted to $[a]_{E_{KP}}$ has only one class, or it is non-smooth.
+Thus, if $E \ne E_{KP}$, then $E$ is non-smooth. \end{cor}